-The Free Plan doesn’t have quite as many bells and whistles as the Complete Plan, but it will allow you to create sign up forms (to collect subscribers email addresses), send blog newsletters, promote multiple opt-in offers and grow your list to up to 1000 subscribers – after that (or if you want to access their visual automations and sequences) you will have to pay.
+The Free Plan doesn’t have quite as many bells and whistles as the Creator Plan, but it will allow you to create sign up forms (to collect subscribers email addresses), send blog newsletters, promote multiple opt-in offers and grow your list to up to 1000 subscribers – after that (or if you want to access their visual automations and sequences) you will have to pay.

 But if you have 1000 subscribers you will more than likely be making enough money to more than cover the cost!
 (There’s a well-known rule of thumb that for every subscriber on your email list, you should be making $1 a month.)

 Another thing which you definitely want to get sooner rather than later are social sharing buttons.

 Social sharing buttons allow your readers to share your blog posts on social media: for example Facebook, Twitter or Pinterest.
 And you really want to give your readers an easy way to share your blog posts with their friends!